TheLemon404/QuIL/README.md

 * input state checking functionality through reading the current state of a key, or simply checking isKeyDown(key)
 * bind functions with no parameters as callbacks to key and mouse button states

+## Limitations:
+* you can only bind 1 callback per key.
+You are free to have multiple keys bound the the same callback, but each key can only be bound to 1 callback.

 ## Basic Input State Usage
 ```c++
 int main() {